 The biggest difference in the prep process for the BM Advance and for Fusion is that with Fusion you can get away with a lighter sanding, and there is no need to paint on a primer coat of Kilz.
-For someone who dislikes sanding and who really dislikes Kilz, those are major plusses for me.
+For someone who dislikes sanding and who really dislikes Kilz, those are major pros for me!

 When it comes to applying the actual paint, I prefer using the same brush I use when painting furniture with Fusion.
 I’ve tried applying the Fusion with a foam roller, and I think it actually paints on much smoother using a brush.